softbar/RpcTools/README.md

 or

-the function RPCMEDIA_WriteValue is used to set properties.
+use the **RPCMEDIA_WriteValue** function to change status variables.

-- RPCMEDIA_WriteValue (InstanceID, 'VOLUME', 10) sets the volume to 10
+- RPCMEDIA_WriteValue (IpsInstanceID, 'VOLUME', 10) sets the volume to 10
-- RPCMEDIA_WriteValue (Instance ID, 'PLAYSTATE', value) is used to control the playback, whereby the following values are possible:
+- RPCMEDIA_WriteValue (IpsInstanceID, 'PLAYSTATE', value) is used to control the playback, whereby the following values are possible:
 	- 0: Stop
 	- 1: Pause
 	- 2: Play